okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/configure-direct-auth-grants/main/dmfaoobov/use-flow.md

 Not used in this example:

-`grant_types_supported` (Optional) is a list of grant types that the client supports.
+`grant_types_supported`: (Optional) A list of grant types that the client supports.
 Some clients aren't able to support all grant types.
 Use this parameter to specify to Okta that the included grant types are all that the client supports.
 This allows Okta to return an error if the provided grant types don't satisfy the access policy.

 For more information on these parameters, see the `/token` [endpoint](https://developer.okta.com/docs/api/openapi/okta-oauth/oauth/tag/OrgAS/#tag/OrgAS/operation/token).